 Then we should run the pack to give it the chance to download any missing files.
-Running it locally also gives you the chances to test out and ensure it’s working before taking the step to install it on the sever.
-To start the server up, launch the .bat (start.bat) for windows users or .sh (start.sh) file for Linux users.
+Running it locally also gives you the chances to test out and ensure it’s working before taking the step to install it on the server.
+To start the server up, launch the .bat (start.bat) for Windows users or .sh (start.sh) file for Linux users.

 If successfully initialized you will see the “Startup Done” message in the console.

 Next, we should clean up any unnecessary files.
 Since we tested the pack locally and confirmed it worked, we can delete all pretty much everything that wasn’t originally contained in the extracted pack along with the execution files, the .bat, and .sh files.

 With our final step in preparation, we now need to set up the jar files in the manner the panel reads from which is from within the “jar” folder.
 Create a new folder in temp and label it “jar”.

 The jar files consist of 3 items, the base jar for running the Minecraft server, the forge jar that’s used to run forge, and the libraries folder containing the necessary components to run the forge jar.
 Take these files and move them into the jar folder.

 We can now upload our files to our server using a third party FTP client such as Filezilla.
 To upload we simply drag and drop all the server files into the server’s home directory and wait for it to finish uploading.